 Developers can always configure custom HTTP headers using the GraphQL client configuration.

-In order to configure the custom HTTP headers, one must first define them.
+To configure the custom HTTP headers, one must first define them.
 The custom HTTP headers must first be defined by adding them to the

 com.adobe.cq.cif.http.internal.HttpHeadersConfigProviderImpl service configuration using an OSGi config.